CyberMiles/blog/content/post/20190516-ecommerce-dao-en.md

 ---
-title: "Starting with 5miles'  data migration onto its e-commerce blockchain, CyberMiles aims to replace Silk Road with a DAO"
+title: "From the Silk Road to a self-governing DAO, CyberMiles is changing the face of decentralized e-commerce"
 date: 2019-05-16T15:01:23+08:00
 draft: false
-tags: ["rules engine","business"]
+tags: ["rules engine","business","5miles","privacy"]
 categories: ["en"]
 ---

-E-commerce site, [5miles](www.5miles.com), uses CyberMiles's blockchain technology to migrate its data onto the public blockchain, bringing a new itineration of blockchain-empowered e-commerce.
+[5miles](www.5miles.com), a top e-commerce marketplace in the USA, has started to migrate and record its operational data, including new product listings and anonymized reviews, onto the CyberMiles public blockchain.
+It is the first step toward the vision of decentralized e-commerce.
+Eventually, the entire 5miles marketplace, with over 15 million users in the USA alone and $100+ billion USD in GMV, will operate as a Decentralized Autonomous Organization (DAO) on the CyberMiles public blockchain.

 ![](/images/20190516-ecommerce-dao-02.png)

-5miles’ data migrated to the CyberMiles public blockchain can be readily viewed via the 5miles Data DApp in the [CMT Wallet](http://onelink.to/v248ze).
+5miles’ data on the CyberMiles public blockchain can be readily viewed via the 5miles Data DApp in the [CMT Wallet](http://onelink.to/v248ze).
 If you know the listing ID, you can easily view the corresponding data and images in the DApp, hence bridging the closed 5miles database to the open CyberMiles public blockchain.
 If you do not know any particular listing ID, the DApp lists 10 significant milestone listings during 5miles history for casual visitors to learn about 5miles.

-E-commerce, empowered by blockchain, is an increasingly hot concept.
-"Shop to earn crypto" has been one tactic used to attract buyers to newer, less-well-known shopping websites.
-Blockchain technology that can be used to trace product origins and in cross-border payments are two other use cases.
-Given these, the public now is growing more familiar with the extraordinary potential of blockchain.
+The very first applications of cryptocurrency are all in e-commerce, when early adopters used Bitcoins to buy food and products from the Internet.
+In recent years, "Shop to earn crypto" has been a popular tactic to attract buyers to newer, less-well-known shopping websites.
+Blockchain applications in e-commerce now ranges from tracing product origins / authenticity, to making cross-border payments.

 Dr. Lucas Lu, founder of CyberMiles, a public blockchain for e-commerce, maintains that the integration of blockchain into e-commerce will occur in three stages.